-

 What are the key continuing obligations of a substantial shareholder and controlling shareholder of a listed company?

 Individuals or entities that acquire or dispose of shares in a listed company resulting in their holding reaching, exceeding or falling below thresholds of 5 per cent, 10 per cent, 15 per cent, 20 per cent, 25 per cent, 30 per cent, 50 per cent, two-thirds (66.67 per cent) or 90 per cent are required to notify the SFSA as well as the relevant company.
-Financial instruments that grant the right to acquire already issued shares of the company must be included in the overall holdings calculation, subject to certain aggregation rules.
+Financial instruments that grant the right to acquire already issued shares of the company must be included in the calculation of overall holdings, subject to certain aggregation rules.

 -